elents/Dating_Site/README.md

 # control what we have
-git status  - shows branch name and changes git branch -a  - list of all branches local and remote
+git status  - shows branch name and changes git branch -a  - list of all branches local and remote git log -n 1 - shows the last commit.
+If just git log or number > 1 doesn't work properly git log --oneline - shows all commits only short ID and comment

 # mowing changes to remote
-git add README.md index.js index.html - add files
+git add README.md index.js index.html - add files to stage, prepares to commit
-git add . - add everything changed
+git add . - add everything changed git commit -m "comment" git push / git push origin master

+git reset index.js - remove from stage